Blankeye-zero/shop_app/README.md

 For the purpose of learning and the implementation of:

-* Micro State Management
+- Micro State Management

-* Working with forms
+- Working with forms

-* Https Requests
+- Https Requests

 - Integrating with a Real Time Database on Firebase

+- Token Based Authentication for user sessions

+- Working with persistent local storage